Gary Wehrkamp: Early life

 Wehrkamp was born on May 11, 1970, in Butler, New Jersey.
 He made his foray into music as a self-taught drummer and vocalist at the age of ten.
 He took up guitar and bass in his teens and performed in various bands for local dances and private parties.
 He began performing regularly as a drummer with the band Blak Sox in 1981, playing covers and originals at numerous camps in New Jersey.

 On May 25, 1986, he performed with the band Nuthin Fancy in Hands Across America.

 At age 18, Wehrkamp won a piano and found himself improvising for hours each day, crafting his talent of composing music.
 Since then he has only worked as a full-time musician.
 Wehrkamp performed in many New Jersey and Pennsylvania bands playing originals and covers.
-In 1992, Wehrkamp toured the U.S. playing shows to audiences of 40,000+ fans with the band, The Boxtopd.
+In 1992, Wehrkamp toured the U.S. playing shows to audiences of 40,000+ fans with the band, The Boxtops.

 Career

 Shadow Gallery

 Wehrkamp left The Boxtops in 1993 to join the progressive rock band Shadow Gallery.
 Since then Wehrkamp has been a composer, as well as performing guitars, keyboards and vocals in the band.

 He also manages the day-to-day affairs for Shadow Gallery and their publishing company, ROOM V MUSIC.

 Shadow Gallery has released seven albums worldwide through Magna Carta Records (until 2003) and Inside Out.
 The band has been noted as one of the most important and innovative progressive metal bands to come out in the last decade.

 "Shadow Gallery is a band with an extremely loyal fanbase, an irrefutable integrity, and a unique sound that will doubtlessly guarantee its continued existence for years to come."

+In 2022, Shadow Gallery started producing a podcast about the history of the band called "Shadow Gallery: The Untold Stories".
+It is hosted by Gary Wehrakmp and Jill Hughes (crew member for Shadow Gallery) with cameos from other band members Brendt Allman, Carl Cadden-James and Joe Nevolo.
+As of October 2024, 9 episodes have been published.